Home | Browse Topics | Criminal & traffic law | The criminal courts | The trial

 Criminal Procedure Act 2011, ss 6, 71-74

-• For Category 1 cases, (where penalty is less than two years’ imprisonment): your case is heard by a judge, Justices of the Peace or a Community Magistrate in the District Court.
+• For Category 1 cases (where the maximum penalty would not result in imprisonment): your case is heard by a judge, a Community Magistrate or Justices of the Peace in the District Court.

-• For Category 3 cases (the offence carries a prison term of two years or more): you have the right to choose a jury trial, which will usually be in the District Court.
-Otherwise, the case will be heard by a judge alone in the District Court.
+• For Category 3 cases (where the maximum penalty for the offence is a prison term of two years or more): you have the right to choose a jury trial, which will usually be in the District Court.
+Otherwise, the case will be heard by a judge.
+Sometimes, more serious category 3 offences are heard in the High Court.
+If a category 3 case is heard in the High Court, you still have the right to choose a jury or judge alone trial.

 For the different categories of offences, see: “Four offence categories”.